 Seabrook Island in the Fall

 Did you know Seabrook Island is one of the few places on the eastern seaboard where you can ride a horse on the beach?
 Saddle up for those fall ocean breezes!
 Seabrook Island is recognized as an Audubon Certified Sustainable Community.
-Fall on Seabrook Island is the perfect time to explore the island, and learn more about how Seabrook Island leaders and residents work together to create a harmonious community for all!
+Fall on Seabrook Island is the perfect time to explore and learn more about how Seabrook Island leaders and residents work together to create a harmonious community for all!

 Witness the magic of bird migration in the tranquility of the Lowcountry this fall.
 Mild winters and a diverse habitat make Seabrook Island a premier birding destination.
 Expect to see a variety of warblers, herons, finches, and shorebirds.
 Is there a better way to relax than admiring the Yellow Warblers, Northern Cardinals, or the Carolina Wrens?
+Seabrook Island is an Audubon International Certified Sustainable Community and an Audubon International Cooperative Sanctuary.
+In 2017, Seabrook Island became the first private community in South Carolina to receive this award, which recognizes communities that demonstrate leadership in sustainability.

-• Tennis
+Tennis

-Did you know Seabrook Island is home to one of the top resort tennis centers in the eastern U.S?
+Did you know Seabrook Island is home to one of the top resort tennis centers in the eastern U.S.?
 In addition to being home to the annual Alan Fleming Senior Clay Court Championships in October, tennis players flock to Seabrook Island for a fall tennis vacation at the beach.
 The full-service tennis center offers 15 Har-Tru clay courts, a full-time teaching professional, and a full-service clubhouse with equipment sales and rentals.
-With beautiful, cool fall mornings, and milder afternoons you won’t want to leave!
+With beautiful, cool fall mornings and milder afternoons, you won’t want to leave!

-• Biking
+Biking

 Grab a beach cruiser and explore the island on two wheels.
 Fall is the ideal time to meander through Seabrook’s moss-draped private roads.
 Perfect temperatures and quiet streets offer the best way to explore the island.
 Breathe in the ocean air from the seat of your bike this fall.